sal55/langs/Mosaic/readme.md

 This 0.6MB executable is completely self-contained with no support files required.

-Because it is likely to exist outside of normal application areas (C:\"Program Files" etc) some AV settings may need to be changed to allow it to run.
+Because it is likely to exist outside of normal application areas (C:\"Program Files" etc) some AV settings may need to be adjusrted to allow it to run unimpeded.
 But probably the same as already needed if you are a developer creating executables now.

 ### Download Sources